Donovantxy/fedtx/README.md

 4 - run `npm start`: the web-app should get open on default browser on `http://localhost:3330` (wheras the server will run on port `3333`)

-If you want to build for production run `npm run build:prod`, the outcome will go in **/dist** folder
+If you want to build for production run `npm run build:prod`, the outcome will go into **/dist** folder

+If you want to run tests type `npm test`